Kyuchumimo/Pygame-80/README.md

 ![pygame80](https://user-images.githubusercontent.com/74131798/137247572-a0919aa6-76d7-4139-a688-234a28cfc4d0.gif)

-A set of functions from TIC-80 tiny computer platform ported to Pygame>=2.0.1 + Python>=3.7.
+A set of functions from TIC-80 tiny computer platform ported to Pygame 2 + Python>=3.7.
 Many of them are designed to work with the NumPy library to improve performance, per pixel access and CSV files access.

 **THIS LIBRARY IS STILL UNDER DEVELOPMENT, SO THE BEHAVIOR OF THE FUNCTIONS MAY CHANGE OVER TIME, WAIT UNTIL A STABLE VERSION IS RELEASED**